malgo1311/rsna-pneumonia-detection-challenge/README.md

 Test - 400 positive images + 400 negative images

 Even though this is an object detection problem, I wanted the model to learn the negative images as well because that reduces the False Positives as essentially the model knows what normal lungs look like.

+The images provided were DICOM images.
+And they all were gray scale with fixed size of 1024 x 1024, even the test set.
+As far as I know the OD checkpoints work with 3-channel images, so I decided to first convert these images to jpgs and then stacked the image matrix thrice, the end image size was 1024 x 1024 x 3.

-I randonmly created the train and test set, and generated the tfrecords using the script 'generate_tfrecords.py'.
+I randomly created the train and test set, and generated the tfrecords using the script 'generate_tfrecords.py'.
 It also covers including the negative images inside the tfrecords.

 ## 2. Pretrained Checkpoints
 I was doing this exercise as a part of a job interview so I wanted to get back with test result in just a couple of days, so I decided to try just the following two architectures which I had worked on extensively in the past -